vlang/v/examples/regex/readme.md

 # regex

+There are 2 ways to do regex:
+a) using the native module called `regex`
+b) using an exteranl module called `pcre`, which wraps the C library pcre.
+NB: you need to first do: `v install pcre`, for the `pcre` module to work.

-there are 2 ways how regex can be done using the native module called regex or a c module called pcre. you can find examples of both in this directory.
+You can find examples of both in this directory.